 Put back the cardboard under the car and start the engine.
 Press and hold the brake pedal and shift from P to D1.
 Bring back the shifter to P, wait 20 seconds and repeat the same thing.
 Keep on doing this for 5 min then turn the engine off.

 Take another look at the cardboard.
-Transmission hoses and coolers often leak only when fluid is circulating.
+Transmission hoses and coolers often only leak when fluid is circulating.
 Smaller cracks can even drip only when the engine is hot or cold.

 Every car and every situation is different.